Lebu people

-The traditional date of the founding of Yoff is 1430.
-Although they were conquered by the Kingdoms of Jolof (Diolof) and Cayor, and later the French in the 19th century, and were incorporated into modern Senegal, since 1815 they have had a special legal autonomy as a special kind of "theocratic republic".
+Culture

+The Lebu political and spiritual capital is at Layene, situated in the Yoff neighborhood of northern Dakar.
+The largely Lebu religious sect and theocracy, the Layene, is headquartered there.
+In addition to Yoff, other Lebu centres are nearby Ouakam, Cambérène and Ngor.

 Lebu society emphasizes piety and respect for elders.
 Lebu families include not only living people but also associated ancestral spirits.
 The Lebu are noted for their public exorcism dances and rituals, often attended by tourists.
 Most Lebu are adherents of Islam.

-In addition to Yoff, other Lebu centres are nearby Ouakam, Cambérène and Ngor.